Tony Dovolani: Dancing with the Stars

 For the eleventh season, he was partnered with The Hills star Audrina Patridge.
 They were the sixth couple eliminated, finishing in 7th place.
 For Season 12, his partner was talk show host Wendy Williams.
 They were the second couple eliminated, finishing in tenth place.
 For Season 13, his partner was singer Chynna Phillips.
 Phillips was eliminated in week four.

-For Season 14, his partner was tennis champion Martina Navratilova.
+For Season 14, his partner was the tennis champion Martina Navratilova.
 They were the first couple to be eliminated.
-Dovalani was once again partnered with Melissa Rycroft for All-Stars season 15 and they became champions of the season.
-For season 16, he partnered with country singer Wynonna Judd and were eliminated in the third week of competition.
+Dovalani was once again partnered with Melissa Rycroft for All-Stars season 15 and they became champions of the season, making him the oldest pro winner at age 39.
+For season 16, he partnered with country singer Wynonna Judd and was eliminated in the third week of the competition.
 For season 17, he was partnered with actress Leah Remini and finished in 5th place.

-For Season 18, he was partnered with Real Housewives of Atlanta star NeNe Leakes, and were eliminated on the seventh week of competition, finishing in seventh place.
+For Season 18, he was partnered with Real Housewives of Atlanta star NeNe Leakes and was eliminated on the seventh week of competition, finishing in seventh place.
 For season 19, he paired with fashion designer Betsey Johnson.
 They were eliminated in the fourth week of competition, finishing in tenth place.
 For season 20, he paired with actress & author Suzanne Somers.
 They were eliminated on Week 5 and finished in 9th place.

 For season 21, he was paired with reality star Kim Zolciak-Biermann.
-After suffering from a mini stroke, Biermann had to withdraw from the competition during Week 3 because she was not clear to travel.
+After suffering from a mini-stroke, Biermann had to withdraw from the competition during Week 3 because she was not clear to travel.

 For season 22, he was partnered with actress Marla Maples.
 They were eliminated on April 11, 2016, and came in 10th place.

-On February 8, 2018, Dovolani revealed that he has officially left Dancing with the Stars.
+On February 8, 2018, Dovolani revealed that he had officially left Dancing with the Stars.